AmanAswal/100daysChallenge/README.md

 <b><em>I have planned this to prepare for Computer Science and IT sectors placements.</em></b> <br>

 <b>So if you accept this Challenge then you must have to do these 2 things: <br> <br>
-1.Make a Pledge to learn or practice everyday for the next 100 days. <br> 2.Join this telegram channel initiated by me.</b>
+1. Make a Pledge to learn or practice everyday for the next 100 days. <br> 2.
+Join this telegram channel initiated by me. <br>
+3. Share your daily progress in the group even if it's very less.<br>4.
+Join LinkedIn (This is very important) </b>